stevejagodzinski/ByteCodeManipulation/README.md

 java -jar ./bytecodemanipulationz-test/bytecodemanipulationz-test-integration/target/bytecodemanipulationz-test-integration-2.0.5.RELEASE.jar
 ```

-Here is how you would launch the spring boot webapp with the agent attached:
+Here is how you would launch the spring boot webapp with the agent attached (replacing $REPLACE_WITH_FULL_PATH with the full path to the agent jar):
 ```
-java -javaagent:./bytecodemanipulationz-agent/target/bytecodemanipulationz-agent-1.0-SNAPSHOT-jar-with-dependencies.jar -jar ./bytecodemanipulationz-test/bytecodemanipulationz-test-integration/target/bytecodemanipulationz-test-integration-2.0.5.RELEASE.jar
+java -javaagent:$REPLACE_WITH_FULL_PATH/bytecodemanipulationz-agent-1.0-SNAPSHOT-jar-with-dependencies.jar -jar ./bytecodemanipulationz-test/bytecodemanipulationz-test-integration/target/bytecodemanipulationz-test-integration-2.0.5.RELEASE.jar
 ```